jacob319/100-days-of-code/log.md

 **Today's Progress:** learned more flexbox and media query, followed freecodecamp.

-**Thoughts:** Today didn't have much motavation to code, but pushed through it.
+**Thoughts:** Today didn't have much motivation to code, but pushed through it.
 Mostly followed freecodecamp and learned media query and flexbox.
-Learned that I learn better at night which is strange anyways I think I'm building a habit.
+I learned that I learn better at night which is strange anyway I think I'm building a habit.
 **Link to work:**
 [flexbox & media query] (https://www.freecodecamp.org/learn/responsive-web-design/css-flexbox/)